Merrill Edge Review

 - Average Connection Time: <1 minute

-Overall, Merrill Edge provides customers with a fantastic, well-rounded offering.
-Investors will appreciate Merrill Edge's $0 trades, robust research, and reliable customer service.
+Overall, Merrill Edge offers customers a superb, well-rounded offering.
+Investors will appreciate Merrill Edge's $0 trades, robust research and reliable customer service.
 Similarly, Bank of America customers will discover that Merrill Edge is an excellent extension of the Bank of America brand.

 About Merrill Edge

 Launched in 2010 and headquartered in Charlotte, North Carolina, Merrill Edge is the self-directed trading arm of Bank of America.
-Merrill Edge was originally created by Merrill Lynch, which became a subsidiary of Bank of America in 2008 (1).
-Operating one of the largest banks in the United States, Bank of America is a household brand name serving over 66 million consumer and small business clients across 35 countries (2).
+Merrill Edge was originally created by Merrill Lynch, which became a subsidiary of Bank of America in 2008 and has 3.2 million consumer investment accounts.
+Bank of America, one of the largest banks in the United States, is a household brand name serving over 66 million consumer and small business clients across 35 countries.